Vlasenko2006/Storyteller/README.md

 5. **Mathematics is one of** ```the most important aspects of the argues of the mathematicians. ```

 ## Challenge:
-Since I am limited in computational resourses, the stotyteller must be trained on a single old GPU in reasonable time (days).
+Since I am limited in computational resourses, this storyteller must be trained on a single old GPU in reasonable time (days).

 ---

 ## Overview

-This neural network predicts the next words in a sequence, enabling it to generate text that continues an input seed text.
-The model is trained on a text corpus, tokenized, and converted into numerical sequences for learning.
-The architecture uses embeddings, LSTMs, and feed-forward layers to predict multiple next words in a sequence.
+This neural network, the LSTMsky, is an old-fasioned NLP model with LSTM layer in its core (see also my transformer-based BERTsky and BARTsky).
+It predicts the next words in the beginning of a sentence (the prompt), enabling it to generate text that continues an input seed text.
+The model is trained on a text corpus, tokenized words using original tokenizer, and converted into numerical sequences for learning.
+The architecture uses embeddings, LSTMs, and feed-forward layers.

 This neural network (NN) predicts the following words in a text sequence (incomplete sentence).
 It accepts a phrase and continues it as long as needed, setting appropriate punctuation.
 The purpose of this NN is:
 1. Test whether a NN can instantly fool the software aimed to detect AI-generated texts.